Visit Nagano City: Everything You Need To Know

 Operating all year round, Snow Monkey Resorts is based in Nagano and a registered travel agent.
 We are happy to offer our guests a range of services and great deals including packages and bookings under the national ‘Go To Travel’ campaign.
 We are also proud to partner with other local operators, hotels, restaurants and agencies in offering some great deals in Nagano – see our ‘Offers & Deals’ page for current promotions.

-1 / Hokuriku Shinkansen Line: running from Tokyo to Kanazawa, the Hokuriku Shinkansen line stops at Nagano Station, taking 80 to 110-minutes to reach Nagano from Tokyo Station and around 85-minutes from Kanazawa Station, depending on which service you choose.
-The line also includes the following stops in Nagano: Karuizawa / Sakuradaira / Ueda / Nagano / Iiyama / Joetsu-Myoko.
+Running from Tokyo to Kanazawa, the Hokuriku Shinkansen line stops at Nagano Station, taking 80 to 110-minutes to reach Nagano from Tokyo Station and around 85-minutes from Kanazawa Station, depending on which service you choose.
+The line also includes the following stops in Nagano Prefecture: Karuizawa / Sakuradaira / Ueda / Nagano / Iiyama / Joetsu-Myoko.

-2 / Limited Express Shinano: runs from Nagano to Nagoya (in Aichi) via Matsumoto and several small stations providing access to Kiso Valley and the Nakasendo Trail.
+The Limited Express ‘Shinano’ runs from Nagano to Nagoya via Matsumoto and several small stations providing access to Kiso Valley and the Nakasendo Trail.
 The line is known for its scenic beauty and takes around 180-minutes to reach Nagano from Nagoya Station and 50-mintes from Matsumoto Station.

-3 / Nagano Dentetsu (Nagaden) Line: running from Nagano Station to Yudanaka Station, this is the primary train line for heading to the Yamanouchi area including the Jigokudani Monkey Park and Shiga Kogen Ski Resort.
+The Nagano Dentetsu line runs from Nagano Station to Yudanaka Station and is the primary train line for heading to the Yamanouchi area including the Jigokudani Monkey Park and Shiga Kogen Ski Resort.
 Nagaden also operates express bus services from Nagano Station to the monkey park and Shiga Kogen.

-4 / Iiyama Line: running Nagano Station to Echigo-Kawaguchi (in Niigata), local services can be used to reach Iiyama Station from where ski resorts including Nozawa Onsen and Madarao are accessible.
+The Iiyama Line runs from Nagano Station to Echigo-Kawaguchi, local services can be used to reach Iiyama Station – taking around 45-minutes – from where ski resorts including Nozawa Onsen and Madarao are accessible.
 Please note however that Iiyama Station is also a stop on the Hokuriku Shinkansen Line – a faster and more convenient service.